apache/activemq-artemis/docs/user-manual/en/core-bridges.md

   milliseconds between subsequent reconnection attempts, if the connection to the target server has failed.
 The default value is `2000`milliseconds.

 - `retry-interval-multiplier`.
-This optional parameter determines determines a multiplier to apply to the time since the last retry to compute the time to the next retry.
+This optional parameter determines a multiplier to apply to the time since the last retry to compute the time to the next retry.

   This allows you to implement an *exponential backoff* between retry attempts.